-Join Steven Brown for an in-depth discussion in this video Shifting to regional supply chains, part of Fundamentals of Logistics.
+Join Steven Brown for an in-depth discussion in this video Shifting to regional supply chains, part of Logistics Foundations.

 - Simply put, international logistics is hard to manage.…Today's logistics world includes so many specialists…from freight forwarders to customs clearing houses…to import-export professionals,…and that's just to name a few.…It's very hard to keep up with them all.…No wonder so many companies are forced…to hire third-party logistics providers.…This world is just so complex.…There are also a host of factors that have to be considered,…such as longer lead times,…volatile fuel prices, and port congestion.…